guastallaigor/laravel-backoffice-example/readme.md

 PUT | api/v1/backoffice/employee/:id | Modify an employee data
 DELETE | api/v1/backoffice/employee/:id | Delete an employee

+## Demo

+Want to see it running?
+You can check it out at https://vue-backoffice-example.herokuapp.com Or you can just use the API at https://laravel-backoffice-example.herokuapp.com

 ## TODO

 * [X] Add Travis CI.